Getting dual citizenship – especially by naturalization – is rarely an easy task.

 - By investing at least 2.5 million Singapore dollars in the country’s economy.
 You must also show proof that you have your own company with at least 50 million Singapore dollars in annual turnover.

-Singapore also has compulsory military service for all male citizens.
+What’s more, Singapore doesn’t recognize dual citizenship, and has compulsory military service for all male citizens.

 #17.
 Brunei Darussalem

 Brunei Darussalem is the final entry on our list of the hardest countries to get citizenship.

 This tiny sovereign state, located just off the north east coast of the Indonesian island of Borneo, is well known for both its wealth and its use of sharia law.

 Life in Brunei is subject to many rules, some with severe consequences if broken.

 It probably doesn’t surprise you to discover that getting citizenship of Brunei is very challenging.
 Normally, most foreigners acquire citizenship via marriage.
 Naturalization in Brunei without marriage is quite uncommon.